-- Sales: Qualifying food brands are in the market and generating some level of sales…typically over $150,000 and under $1,000,000.
+- Sales: Qualifying food brands are in the market and generate some sales levels, typically over $150,000 and under $1,000,000.
 Sales are also a good indicator of the quality of the product.

 Are you a food brand with some sales cash-flow and vision looking to increase sales?
 Please reach out to the NewPoint team — interested in food marketing topics?
 Please visit our “Intel” page or check out my book: Moving Your Brand Up the Food Chain.